• Facebook

 Sriracha aioli is a spicy, creamy sauce made from homemade aioli or store-bought mayo, plus Sriracha, rice vinegar and garlic.
 A simple, super-flavorful sauce or dip!

-a bowl of sriracha mayo on a plate with sweet potato fries this recipe
+a bowl of sriracha mayo on a plate with sweet potato fries

 Another name for Sriracha aioli could simply be Sriracha mayo.
 But honestly, who cares about the name!
 Either way, this creamy Sriracha sauce is exactly what you need to bring more flavor to raw veggies, fries, sweet potato fries, seafood, tofu, burgers and sandwiches.